Mario Del Monaco: Biography

 He first tackled Otello in 1950 and kept refining his interpretation throughout his career.
 It is said that he sang Otello 427 times.
 However, the book published by Elisabetta Romagnolo, Mario Del Monaco, Monumentum aere perennius, Azzali 2002, lists only 218 appearances by him as Otello, which is a more realistic figure.
 Although Otello was his best role, throughout his career, Del Monaco sang a number of other roles with great acclaim, for example: Canio in Pagliacci (Leoncavallo), Radames in Aida (Verdi), Don Jose in Carmen (Bizet), Chenier in Andrea Chénier (Giordano), Manrico in Il trovatore (Verdi), Samson in Samson and Delilah (Saint-Saëns), and Don Alvaro in La forza del destino (Verdi).

-Del Monaco sang at La Scalla with Maria Callas in 1955 (Andrea Chénier, Norma) and starred with Callas in "Norma" at the Met in 1956, amongst other Callas pairings.
+Del Monaco sang at La Scala with Maria Callas in 1955 (Andrea Chénier, Norma) and starred with Callas in "Norma" at the Met in 1956, amongst other Callas pairings.

-Del Monaco made his first recordings in Milan in 1948 for HMV.
+Del Monaco made his first recordings in Milan in 1948 for His Master's Voice.
 Later, he was partnered by Renata Tebaldi in a long series of Verdi and Puccini operas recorded for Decca.
 On the same label was his 1969 recording of Giordano's Fedora, opposite Magda Olivero and Tito Gobbi.

 His ringing voice and virile appearance earned him the nickname of the "Brass Bull of Milan".

 The soprano Magda Olivero noted in an interview with Stefan Zucker that:

 When Del Monaco and I sang Francesca da Rimini together at La Scala [in 1959] he explained his whole vocal technique to me.
 When he finished I said, "My dear Del Monaco, if I had to put into practice all the things you’ve told me, I’d stop singing right away and just disappear."
 The technique was so complicated: you push the larynx down, then you push this up, then you do that—in short, it made my head spin just to hear everything he did.

 In 1975 he retired from the stage.
 He died in Mestre as a result of nephritis.
 He was buried in his Otello costume.